Augusta University - Applied Health Sciences

 University of Nevada, Las Vegas - Interdisciplinary Health Sciences

-Rehabilitation Sciences - Pathobiomechanics, neurodegenerative diseases, health services
+Rehabilitation Sciences (36 credits) - Pathobiomechanics, neurodegenerative diseases, health services

 University of North Carolina - Chapel Hill - Human Movement Science Curriculum